sdduursma/ConfidoIOS/README.md

 - [ ] Test on an actual phone
 - [ ] Remove old commented code that currently serve as documentation

 This is a major rewrite because the previous attempts didn't work.
 I used Swift 2, protocol extensions and exceptions (throws) throughout which made the implementation much saner.

-This PR is in a state where I think it can be reviewed.

 # General Design
 The purpose of this Library is to add the infrastructure for Client Side authentication into IOS Apps.
 This means that you need to deal with the IOS Keychain.
 Apple's APIs are severely limited and do not provide support for generating certificate signing requests (CSRs) at all.
 To do this, the library uses OpenSSL.

 The library provides Object Oriented wrappers for the IOS Keychain Objects and hide the complexities of dealing with the Keychain API in IOS.

 The classes have been designed so that it should be relatively straightforward to extend the Library to also provide OO wrappers for OpenSSL objects that implement the same protocols as the Keychain Objects in this library.

 For security purposes, we decided not to use OpenSSL's functions for generating Key Pairs, because it uses a software Pseudo Random Generator, whereas Apple's APIs uses hardware security.
 For this reason `KeychainKeyPair` provides mechanism to export raw keys from the Keychain so that they can be used in OpenSSL.
 This is potentially something that should be improved, because the actual cryptographic data is in the clear in memory in these objects.
 The correct way to do it is to generate a storage key when the Library is instantiated (using `SecKeyGenerate`) and then immediately encrypt the output of `SecItemCopyMatching(...)` under this key and then store the Key Data encrypted in Memory.
 The encrypted keys should be passed to the OpenSSL wrapper and only be decrypted right before they are needed.
 This will prevent anyone from inspecting the memory and extracting the sensitive data.
 (The Storage Key will be in the IOS Keychain, which is a secure container on the iPhone and iPad).

 # KeychainItem
 The basic design is this.
 The Apple keychain uses Dictionaries for the input and output of the four SecXYZ functions.
 It can store 5 types of items (Keys, two kinds of Passwords, Identities and Certificates).

 Apple's `secItemCopyMatching(...)` [API](https://developer.apple.com/library/ios/documentation/Security/Reference/keychainservices/index.html#//apple_ref/c/func/SecItemCopyMatching) returns the details of things in the IOS keychain.
 These things are instances of `KeychainItem`: